faelmori/grequest/README.md

 - No third party dependencies
 - Directly uses net/http
 - Lightweight library
-- ensures safe handling and completion of HTTP responses.
+- Ensures safe handling and completion of HTTP responses.
 - Limit for executing a request with context.WithTimeoutis already set

 **Body and request**:
   - Set the request body
   - Easily configure JSON payloads in the request body.
   - Retrieve server response status codes as integers or strings.
-  - supports GET, POST, PUT, DELETE, and other methods.
+  - Supports GET, POST, PUT, DELETE, and other methods.
   - Ability to install advanced methods

 **JSON handling**: